WuBingzheng/memleax/README.md

 + libunwind
 + libdwarf, if you do not have this, set `--disable-libdwarf` to `configure` to disable it, and you will not see file name and line number in backtrace.
-+ elfutils-libelf, on GNU/Linux, while FreeBSD has libelf already.
++ libelf, on GNU/Linux, while FreeBSD has libelf already.

 ## usage